now browsing by category

 It’s the first Wednesday of the month, which means it’s time for another action-packed installment of the Insecure Writer’s Support Group.

-If you’re looking for more information and/or a complete list of participants, please click on the above link.
+(If you’re new to the IWSG and looking for additional information and/or a complete list of participants, please click on the above link…)

 This month’s (optional) question asks, “If you could choose one author, living or dead, to be your beta partner, who would it be and why?”

 But I’m going to skip the question to instead ramble on about…well, killing our darlings.
 Or, you know, killing my darlings anyway.
 You can kill your own darlings.

 This year is, strangely, the first year in…well, ever, that I’ve even come close to following the writing schedule I set for myself at the beginning of the year.
 Meaning, during which months I would work on what WIPs and when those WIPs would be finished and so on and so forth.
 It’s loosely sketched out in January and traditionally has fallen apart by March.
 It is then endlessly revised throughout the rest of the year to reflect my actual progress (or lack thereof…) on each project.

 But this year I haven’t had to revise that much (and even managed to publish a book), which means that over the next two months, my main writing focus will be on finishing the first draft of Full Circle (aka, Book Three in my fantasy series).